-Anglo-Saxon heritage.
-The name comes from when a family lived in the settlement of Meaux in the East Riding of Yorkshire.
-There is some disagreement about the relationship of this small hamlet and the commune in the Seine-et-Marne department in the Île-de-France region of France by the same name.
-While the spellings are the same, some believe this is just coincidence.
-Whatever the reason, the surname Mewsse belongs to the category of habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Alternatively the name could have been derived from the Old English word Meaw which meant "a gull" or a "sea-mew."
 To complicate matters more, Meaw was also an Old English personal name and mue, derived from an Old French word was a cage for hawks that was used while they were mewing or moulting.
-Accordingly, the name could have been derived from a variety of sources.

 Early Origins of the Mewsse family

-Yorkshire where it is generally believed that the first record of the name was Algarus filius Meawes who was listed in 1016 as an Old English byname.
+And it is here that the first record of the name, Algarus filius Meawes was listed in 1016 as an Old English byname.
 Over one hundred years later, John de Mehus was listed in the Feet of Fines in 1196.
 A few years later, Hugo de Mues was listed in the Pipe Rolls of 1201.
 Thomas de Meuse was listed in the Feet of Fines in 1282.

 Early History of the Mewsse family

-Another 353 words (25 lines of text) covering the years 1641, 1829, 1831, 1619, 1706, 1672, 1657, 1640, 1644, 1641 and 1657 are included under the topic Early Mewsse History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mewsse research.
+Another 177 words (13 lines of text) covering the years 1641, 1829, 1831, 1619, 1706, 1672, 1619, 1637, 1641, 1645, 1642, 1657, 1640, 1644, 1641 and 1657 are included under the topic Early Mewsse History in all our PDF Extended History products and printed products wherever possible.